beartype/beartype/doc/src/api_claw.rst

 Global beartype import hooks are... well, *global*.
 Their claws extend to a horizontal slice of your full stack.
-These hooks globally type-check *all* annotated callables, classes, and variable assignments in *all* subsequently imported packages and modules (matching various patterns).
+These hooks globally type-check *all* annotated callables, classes, and variable assignments in *all* subsequently imported packages and modules matching various patterns.

 With great globality comes great responsibility.